Tech-at-DU/React-Redux-Timers-Tutorial/P10-Persisting-Timers/content.md

 Congrats!
 We got some practice managing local storage in the context of **managing application state through the Flux pattern!** Not to mention some pretty sweet timers to boot.

+As you go through this FEW course, try to tie the concepts you learned here into the course material.
+The foundational work here on building React apps will be used to make bigger and bolder apps down the road!

 # Now Commit

 >[action]